 Psoriasis is an immune system disorder, where a type of white blood cells called T cells and neutrophils attack healthy skin cells instead of foreign entities.
 Even after almost three decades of investigations, the underlying cause of psoriasis has not been revealed and it continues to harm people all over the world.

 What are the types of psoriasis?

 Psoriasis can affect certain parts or the entire body.
-Depending on the sites, psoriasis is categorised as follows.
+Depending on the sites, psoriasis is categorized as follows.

-- Plaque psoriasis: It is the most common type of psoriasis characterised by dry, red skin and scales silver in colour.
+- Plaque psoriasis: It is the most common type of psoriasis characterized by dry, red skin and scales silver in color.
 These skin lesions are raised and often painful or itchy.
 If the lesions are agitated, they may crack and even bleed.
 Plaques form in those areas of the body where there is friction or scratching like the elbows, knees and the scalp.

 - Inverse psoriasis: It occurs in the folds of the skin like the groin, armpits and under the breasts.
 The patches are a bright red and smooth that may be aggravated by sweating and brushing of the skin folds against each other.